Bryaro/project-3/README.md

 Welcome to our Tic-Tac-Toe game!
 [Play here](https://bryar-2a68c072830e.herokuapp.com/)

-It's a fun game, and you can play on your computer vs the computer This TIC-TAC-TOE is a Python terminal game.
+It's a fun game, and you can play on your computer vs the computer.
+This TIC-TAC-TOE is a Python terminal game.
 Runs in the terminal and offers a quick and fun tic-tac-toe experience.
 Players can enjoy a game against a computer opponent.